GET TAX RELIEF NOW!

 Who This Checklist Is For

-• You own or manage a business with employees on payroll
+● You own or manage a business that has employees on payroll.

-• You received IRS notices about unpaid payroll taxes or the Trust Fund Recovery Penalty
+● You have received IRS notices regarding unpaid payroll taxes or the Trust Fund Recovery Penalty.

-• You are uncertain whether payroll deposits were made on time
+● You are uncertain whether payroll tax deposits were made on time.

-• You only have personal income tax issues as an employee
+● You only have personal income tax issues in your role as an employee.

-• You have already resolved payroll tax debt through an approved IRS agreement
+● You have already resolved your payroll tax debt through an approved IRS agreement.

-• Your business is a tax-exempt nonprofit with different payroll rules
+● Your business is a tax-exempt nonprofit organization that follows different payroll tax rules.

 Understanding What Matters Most